 Do You Have Accident Recovery Solutions in Place?

 As a rental agency, what do you do when you rent a vehicle out, and the renter has an accident?
 What accident recovery services do you have in place?
-The car that you rented could be severely damaged, even totaled.
+After all, there’s always the possibility that the car you rented out could get severely damaged, even totaled.

 Of course, if the renter has purchased the insurance that you offer, these are easy questions to answer.
 You simply make the accident claim against that insurance policy.
 That company will pay out the damages.